chaiwa-berian/hackernews-node/README.md

 # hackernews-node

-Hackernews clone using nodejs/expressjs with GraphQL, Prisma and SQLite
+Building a Hackernews clone using nodejs/expressjs with GraphQL, Prisma and SQLite